 The horizontal alignment of a road is a line extending from the axis of the road perpendicular to the plane of the situation map, which is commonly called a bend and turn (coordinates, distance, azimuth, bend angle).
-Horizontal alignments are often called road situations or road traces consisting of straight lines or tangents and curved circles curved lines that consist of circular arcs with transitional curves or only transitional curves.
+Horizontal alignments are often called road situations or road traces consisting of straight lines or tangents and curved circle curved lines that consist of circular arcs with transitional curves or only transitional curves.
 (Manalu, 2023).

-Horizontal alignment mainly focuses on road axis planning.
-In horizontal alignment planning, you will see whether the road is straight, bends to the left, or the right.
-The road axis consists of a series of straight lines, circular curves, and transition curves from straight lines to circular arcs.
+Horizontal alignment is mainly focused on road axis planning.
+Inhorizontal alignment planning, it will be seen whether the road isstraight, bends to the left, or the right.
+The axis of the road consists of aseries of straight lines, circular curves, and transition alcurves from straight lines tocircular arcs.
 Horizontal curvature is one of the most critical aspects affecting road efficiency and safety.
-The design will result in lower speeds and result in a reduction in road performance in terms of safety and comfort (Adiputra, Adiputra, DS, Rifai, AI, & Bhakti, SK (2022).
-Desain Geometrik Jalan dengan AutoCAD® 2D: Kasus Wirosari-Ungaran Semarang, Indonesia.
-Warga Negara: Jurnal Ilmiah Multidisiplin Indonesia, 2 (5), 729-738, 2022).
+Poor design will result in lower speeds and are sulting reduction in road performance in terms of safety and comfort (Adiputra, 2022).

-Horizontal alignment has three curves: full circle, spiral circle spiral, and spiral spiral.
+Horizontal alignment has three curves: full circle, spiral circle spiral, and spiral-spiral.
 A full circle (FC) is an arch that takes the form of a full circle of arcs.
 Only some curves can be entirely circled.
 Only curves with a large radius are allowed.
-A Spiral Circle Spiral (SCS) is a curve consisting of one circular arch and two spiral curves.
+A Spiral Circle Spiral (SCS) is a curve consisting of one circular arch and two s piral curves.
 A transition curve connects the straight and circular parts.
-That is, before and after the curve in the form of a circular arc.
-A Spiral-spiral (SS) is a curve without a circular or curved arc consisting of two spiral arches (Arifin, 2022).
+That is, before and after the curvein the form of a circulararc.
+A Spiral-spiral (SS) is a curve without a circular or curved arc cconsisting of two spiral arches (Arifin, 2022).

-2.3 Road Geometric Design Guidelines
+2.1 Road Geometric Design Guidelines

 Road geometric design guidelines serve as a reference or benchmark in road planning in order to increase the road functions' effectiveness and efficiency in the future.
 Each country has different guidelines depending on the conditions in that country in order to produce accuracy in design, adjust to technical needs and regulations, and be implemented in the field (Joice, Rifai, & Taufik, 2022).
-The applicable guidelines for road planning in Indonesia are the Road Geometric Design Guidelines (PDGJ).
+The applicable guidelines in Indonesia for road planning are the Road Geometric Design

+Guidelines (PDGJ).
 So, in planning the geometric design of roads in Indonesia, the design results must comply with these guidelines.

 In addition to the effectiveness and efficiency of road functions, good road geometric design planning can also improve security and safety on the road.
-Road geometry is designed in a way that adapts to the road function (Rizki, Irfan Rifai, & Djamal, 2022).
+Road geometric designed in a way that adapts to the road function (Rizki, Irfan Rifai, & Djamal, 2022).
 To build a well-planned road geometric design, some things require more attention in their implementation.
 Road geometric planning and design involves planning horizontal and vertical alignments, calculating visibility, and determining horizontal and vertical curvature radii must be done carefully (Nurjannah, Rifai, & Fajarika Akhir, 2022).
-By referring to the Guidelines for Road Geometric

-Design, the matters involved in planning a road design can get more precise so that a well-planned road geometric design can also be obtained.
+By referring to the Guidelines for Road Geometric Design, the matters involved in planning a road design can get more precise so that a well-planned road geometric design can also obtain.
 The geometric design of the road is not necessarily the only major cause that influences the occurrence of traffic accidents.
-However, elements of road geometrics design, such as short visibility and small radii, can significantly increase the severity of traffic accidents (Islam, Teik Hua, Hamid, & Azarkerdar, 2019).
+However, elements of road geometrics design as short visibility and small radii can significantly increase the severity of traffic accidents (Islam, Teik Hua, Hamid, & Azarkerdar, 2019).
 So, a guide is needed to take into account the geometric design planning of the road to reduce the risk of traffic accidents caused by the geometric design of the road.

-3. Method
+3 Method